houspi/zabbix-programs-stat/README.md

 Takes the program name as an argument.
 Finds all processes with the specified name and calculates their stats using pidstat.

+* LLD mode support
-* mem stat, I/O stat, cpu stat.
+* MEM stat, I/O stat, CPU stat.
 * SUM of values for all processes
 * MIN value from all processes
 * MAX value from all processes